group6tech/diva-docs/app/v2/articles/create-node.md

 ---
-title: Register a new Node with DIVA Fusion
+title: Create a node
 category: admin
 topic: nodes
 sortOrder: 30
 ---

-Before a Node can connect to DIVA Server it must first be registered with the system.
+Before a node can connect to DIVA Server it must first be added to the system.

 ## To register a new Node